Skip advert

 4.5 out of 5

-The Formentor certainly looks fast, with deep creases and a sleek shape, and its appearance is backed up by scorching performance – in the range-topping 306bhp petrol version at least.
-However, while lesser variants of the Formentor can’t quite match full-fledged hot SUVs for outright pace, all are great to drive.
+The Formentor certainly looks fast, with deep creases and a sleek shape, and its appearance is backed up by scorching performance higher up in the range – even the previous top-of-the-line 306bhp petrol version has been replaced with a 329bhp facelifted model.
+However, while lesser variants of the Formentor can’t quite match fully-fledged hot SUVs for outright pace, all are great to drive.

 Advertisement - Article continues below